TedTimbrell/TedTimbrell.github.io/_posts/2024-09-02-can-mnist-resnet-read-my-handwriting.md

     # to disk again
     _, height, width = image.shape

-    # Convert image to grayscale by taking the mean across the channels
     grayscale_image = np.mean(image, axis=0)

-    # Calculate the center of mass of the grayscale image
     com = center_of_mass(grayscale_image)

-    # Determine the shift required to center the center of mass
     shift_y = round((height / 2) - com[0])
     shift_x = round((width / 2) - com[1])

-    # Apply the shift to all channels
     shifted_image = np.array([shift(channel, (shift_y, shift_x), mode='constant', cval=0) for channel in image])

     return shifted_image